legendu-net/blog/en/content/2014/09/find-tips/find-tips.markdown

         # or
         find -L . -type l

-3. Find executable files in current directory
+2. Find executable files in current directory

         :::bash
         find .  -maxdepth 1 -type f -executable

-## User Related Finding

-10. Find files that belong to a user but writable by its group or other people.
+3. Check file type of all files under the current directory.

         :::bash
+        find . -type f | xargs file

+## Search Files by User Permission

+1. Find files that belong to a user but writable by its group or other people.

+        :::bash
         find /path/to/file -user user1 -perm /022

-11. Check file type of all files under the current directory.

-        :::bash
-        find . -type f | xargs file

     -perm mode: File's permission bits are exactly mode (octal or symbolic).
     -perm -mode: All  of  the  permission bits mode are set for the file.
     -perm /mode: Any of the permission bits mode are set for the file. a little bit trick about how to understand the last 2 permission criterias. as suggested, think in terms of permission BITs (0/1)

-The following command finds all files that readable or writable by the group or (readable or writable) by others.
+2. The following command finds all files that readable or writable by the group or (readable or writable) by others.

     :::bash
     find /path/to/file -user user1 -perm /066

-The following command find all files that readable and writable by the group and (readable and writable) by others.
+3. The following command find all files that readable and writable by the group and (readable and writable) by others.

     :::bash
     find /path/to/file -user user1 -perm -066

-The following command find all files that readable or writable by the group and (readable or writable) by others.
+4. The following command find all files that readable or writable by the group and (readable or writable) by others.

     :::bash
     find /path/to/file -user user1 -perm /060 -perm /006

-Find Python scripts in the current directory recursively but ignore those under directories with the name `.ipynb_checkpoints`.

-    :::bash
-    find . -type f -iname '*.py' -not -path '*/.ipynb_checkpoints/*'

 ## References